 What Do You Offer in Addition to the Required Curriculum?

 Religion and religious education are integrated into daily activities and the curriculum.
 Each day begins with prayer and students attend weekly Mass in mixed age groups to encourage a strong sense of community.
 St. Francis also offers Spanish to students in preschool through eighth grade as well as computer technology, library, physical education, art and music.
-Students in fourth through sixth grades take band and may choose it as an elective in middle school.
-Additional electives for seventh- and eighth-grade students include Health & Nutrition, Drama and Yearbook, to name a few.
+Students in fifth and sixth grades take band and may choose it as an elective in middle school.
+Additional electives for seventh- and eighth-grade students include Health & Nutrition, Drama and Cooking, to name a few.

 Do You Offer Any Extracurricular Activities?